neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/projects/electrophysiology.md

 Under the hood Spikewrap utilises the power of SpikeInterface, an open-source tool with many contributors in the electrophysiology analysis feild.
 Spikewrap aims to abstract away the implementation details to allow researchers to test different pipeline configurations at the click of a button.

-We actively contribute to the developerment of SpikeInterface, ensuring that our efforts benefit existing community projects.
+We actively contribute to the development of SpikeInterface, ensuring that our efforts benefit existing community projects.